KunHuo/plotRCS/README.md

 # Package NEWS

-- Changes in version 0.1.4
+- Changes in version 0.1.5
-- Support for a linear regression model
+- Support for log OR or HR, when set log = TRUE.

 # Installation